Trust is the foundation of a successful relationship.

 While at the moment of discovery it’s hard to imagine, many couples not only recover from an affair, but actually improve their relationship as a result.
 They do this by gaining a deeper understanding of each other, creating agreements and finding ways to nourish their connection.
 Even if a couple ultimately decides to end the relationship, infidelity couples counseling helps them do so in a way that honors the relationship and each other and paves the way for a healthier relationships in the future.

-Counseling during a crisis of infidelity usually includes three main stages
+Couples Counseling during a crisis usually includes three main stages:

-Once a couple decides they want to rebuild their relationship, the counselor will assist the partner in expressing remorse or regret in a way that the other partner can receive it.
-We also examine larger relationship patterns that have contributed to the affair so that the couple can better understand each other’s needs and desires.
+Rebuilding trust and repair: Once a couple decides they want to rebuild their relationship, the counselor will assist the partner in expressing remorse or regret in a way that the other partner can receive it.
+In infidelity therapy, we also examine larger relationship patterns that have contributed to the affair so that the couple can better understand each other’s needs and desires.
 Finally, we explore ways for the couple to create and sustain a more secure and connected relationship.